yetiki/coffee-analysis/README.md

 ## Description

 ## Pre-requisites
-There are no software depeXXXndencises to this system.
-To use this software z user oneli needs acces to the main python code and folow user instruktions.
+There are no software dependencies to this system.
+To use this software a user only needs access to the main python code and follow user instructions.

 ## Installation